Dirt, Gravel and Low Volume Roads

 Who is eligible for these funds?

-Local municipalities and state agencies who own or have jurisdiction for the identified worksites are the only entities that can receive funds.
+The only entities that can receive funds are local municipalities and state agencies who own/have jurisdiction for the identified worksites AND have completed a two-day Environmentally Sensitive Maintenance (ESM) Training.
 The training and technical assistance are open to all.

 How are worksites determined?